shmsw25/AmbigQA/README.md

 The prediction should be a json file with a dictionary that has `id` as a key and a prediction dictionary as a value.
 A prediction dictionary should be in the following format.

 - a list of strings (answers), if you only want to compute F1 answer.
-- a list of dictionaries with `question` and `answer` as keys, if you want to compute full metrics.
+- a list of dictionaries with "question" and "answer" as keys, if you want to compute full metrics.

 Example: